(10 minute read)

 - Create more (blog posts, ebooks, ways to work with and help clients better)

 - Read SO many books (like 5 in one week once)

-I see these exact same results in my clients, family members, and my fiance Eric when they take breaks from social media as well.
+I see these exact same results in my clients, family members, and friends when they take breaks from social media as well.
 It’s a human thing, we’re not unique.